Fatty Liver (MASLD) Care in Chula Vista

 Medication Options (Case-by-Case, Evidence-Based)

-Resmetirom (Rezdiffra™): FDA-approved for non-cirrhotic MASH with F2–F3 fibrosis, alongside diet and exercise.
+Resmetirom (Rezdiffra™): FDA-approved for non-cirrhotic MASH with F2–F3 fibrosis

-Semaglutide 2.4 mg (Wegovy®): FDA-approved (accelerated) for MASH with moderate-to-advanced fibrosis; also supports weight loss and metabolic control.
+Semaglutide 2.4 mg (Wegovy®): Accelerated FDA approval for MASH with moderate-to-advanced fibrosis; also improves weight and metabolic control

 Neighborhoods We Serve